pressbooks/pressbooks-lti-provider/readme.txt

 * Add network option to (dis)allow books overrides.
 * Add option to show all export versions.
 * Tweak CC files for Blackboard compatibility.
+* Use email prefix as login name, store LTI ID in user meta.

 = 0.4.3 =
  * Update izumi-kun/lti to version 1.1.2